-A short and easy – yet still exciting – hike in the Bear Gulch at Pinnacles National Monument.
+A short and easy – yet still exciting – hike in the Bear Gulch at Pinnacles National Park.
 The trail travels through forest, cliffs, two caves, a man-made lake, and some of the spectacular Pinnacles formations.
 This is a great hike for all ages and most hiking abilities, and it highlights some of the more interesting areas of the park.
 Flashlights are required for the caving portion.

-While both the Bear Gulch hike and the nearby Condor Gulch hike are both easy, accessible trails in Pinnacles National Monument, and while both are very nice trails that are great hikes, if you’ve only got time for one, skip Condor and head straight for Bear Gulch.
+While both the Bear Gulch hike and the nearby Condor Gulch hike are both easy, accessible trails in Pinnacles National Park, and while both are very nice trails that are great hikes, if you’ve only got time for one, skip Condor and head straight for Bear Gulch.

 The trail starts at the end of a road just past the Bear Gulch Day Use Area, and is marked by a large bulletin board on the south end of the parking lot.
 Be sure to check this sign before you start hiking – the caves are occasionally closed when the local bats are raising their young ones.
 If all’s clear, head up the well-shaded trail as it slowly climbs above the shallow creekbed at the bottom of Bear Gulch.